Strategic Growth Plan

 PLAY 03

-"Jordan Company Expansion"
+"Jordan Company Portfolio Expansion"

 Target: Jordan Company portfolio (Odyssey Logistics, Capstone Logistics).